heathhenley/heathhenley.github.io/content/posts/notes-from-cryptopals-challenges.md

 decrypt CBC mode - you may be able to exploit that to decrypt the entire message.
 In this case if the server returns an error that specifically says when the padding is bad, versus just a generic decryption error, then you can exploit this 'padding oracle' to decrypt the message.

-In CBC mode, the IV or the previous block of ciphertext is XOR'd with the paintext before it is encrypted.
+In CBC mode, the IV or the previous block of ciphertext is XOR'd with the plaintext before it is encrypted.
 And in decryption, each block of ciphertext is decrypted and then XOR's **with the previous block of ciphertext** to get the plaintext.
 That's the key to this attack - we manipulate the n-1 block of ciphertext (which is XOR'd with the decrypted n block of the ciphertext on the